 In early 2019, Ohio Governor Mike DeWine called on the Ohio Department of Medicaid (ODM) to ensure Ohioans get the best value in providing quality care.
 In response, we embarked on a Medicaid Managed Care Procurement, with a mission to "focus on the individual rather than the business of managed care."
 In service of this mission, we first focused on hearing from individuals and providers.
 Through the Request for Information (RFI) #1 we gathered suggestions for improving the current Medicaid managed care program from nearly 1,000 individuals, providers, and advocates across Ohio.

-RFI #2 is a continuation of the process initiated by Governor DeWine to implement some of the most innovative health care reforms in the country.
-It examines the current health care experience of nearly 3 million Ohio Medicaid consumers and offers ideas to reduce barriers, streamline access, and enhance health care delivery.
-With the reimagining of the Medicaid system in Ohio, ODM hopes to improve the design, delivery, and timeliness of care coordination.
-ODM requests input to achieve the following goals:
+RFI #2 was a continuation of the process initiated by Governor DeWine to implement some of the most innovative health care reforms in the country.
+It examined the current health care experience of nearly 3 million Ohio Medicaid consumers and offered ideas to reduce barriers, streamline access, and enhance health care delivery.

 ODM received nearly 100 responses to RFI #2.
 The input from respondents aligned to the five goals for the reimagined Ohio Medicaid managed care program, as illustrated in the graphic below.

 Ohio Medicaid Managed Care Procurement RFI #2 Response Themes